AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 ```
 warning: CRLF will be replaced by LF in <file-name>.
-The file will have its original line endings in your working directory
+The file will have its original line endings in your working directory.
 ```

 This doesn't mean that something went wrong, so there's no need to panic.
 Git is just warning you that your `CRLF` line endings will be normalized to `LF` on commit, per this setting's intended behavior.